 4/12.
 Quiet night until half past five when a car rushed bye.
 I wake up again at six, just to discover we have a flat tire.
 Try to pump it, and head on.
 We have decided to skip breakfast here, and use one of the official picnic places.
 Unfortunately, there are none at this particular road.
 Instead, we use a farmers road for one of his giant fields.

 Seems like the tire still leaks, so we swap it with one of the spare tiers.
 Good tool onboard makes is easy, and after breakfast, we head down C27 towards Aus.
-We are in a cattle-sheep land.
-The farms are huge, and there are little or none cattle on the fields in the heights, and the farms are huge.
+We are in a cattle-sheep country.
+The farms are huge, and there are little or none cattle on the fields in the heights.
 Further down, the grass have a slight greenish nuance, and the farms tend to be smaller.

 We makes a few stops, and each time, I find a new Cucurbitaceae.
 One with egg sized, really spiny fruits, one is a melon and one have egg sized fruit with a few, real small spines.
 There are a huge amount of butterflies, and I discover they are coming out of their cocoons along the road.

 I spot a meter and a half meter long snake on the road.
 When we passes it, it raises it front third and widens out it's neck.
 Here are three different spitting cobras, and this might be one of them.
-That means I don't get the close-ups I would like to have, but I get it chased up in a tree, and shoot a few shots.
+That means I don't get the close-ups I would like to have, but I get it chased up in a tree, and make a few photos.

 In Bette we use the gas station, which makes up half of the "town".
 A pair of small woodpeckers are living in a large Aloe next to the station, and different, large beetles from around can be found n the concrete. we continues, and the landscape remains the same, until we reaches Tirasberge.